MISSION & VISION

 FSIL’s Governing Board was most fortunate to locate and hire a remarkable dean, Hilda Alcindor.
 Born and educated as a nurse in Haiti, she worked as a registered nurse for over 27 years in Miami and was looking for a way to return and help the people of Haiti.
 She accepted the challenge of implementing the plans for this nursing school and continues to shepherd students through their first years as she teaches them in the classroom, instills a sense of patriotism and service, and ultimately helps mold them into confident healthcare professionals.

 FSIL was the first baccalaureate nursing school program in Haiti, setting a standard for the country, which is the poorest in the Western Hemisphere.
-The nursing school graduated its first class of 13 men and women in January 2009 and 135 students have graduated since the school’s inception.
+The nursing school graduated its first class of 13 men and women in January 2009 and 186 degrees have been awarded since the school’s inception - 170 Bachelor of Science in Nursing and 16 Family Nurse Practitioner degrees.

 FSIL’s campus has expanded as a result of subsequent grants procured by MBF from USAID.
 Additional classrooms and dorms, a security wall, an auditorium, a computer lab, a dean's residence, & an administration wing have been constructed.
 A guest house was also built and provides an important revenue stream for the school, as well as comfortable lodging for guests visiting the school.